Installing COMET

 • After diagnosis and fixes, it might be a good idea to simply perform a full server reboot, to ensure no residuals are left in caches that might cause further instabilities.
 After reboot, perform some of the sanity checks shown above to cross check.

-• If all this does not allow you to diagnose the problem, then it is probably time to contact RHEA or submit a bug report.
+• If all this does not allow you to diagnose the problem, then it is probably time to contact STARION or submit a bug report.

 Installing the COMET IME